These-Walls-CAN-Talk/these-walls-can-talk/README.md

 ![Image of PSC](http://archive.lapointelibertaire.org/files/images/CartePteSt-CharlesSmall.preview.jpg)

+## What is _These Walls CAN talk?_

+The project started as an idea to promote voices of Montreal's burough Point Saint Charles, and get people interested in this impoverished community.
+Point Saint Charles has a very involved community, and we wanted to spotlight it in a far reaching format while still making it feel interactive and allow for discussion.

 ## Mission Statement

 Our Mission is to highlight stories and expeirences from Point St. Charles residents.
 We want to make the voices of the community heard by giving them a platform to interact with the public and start a discourse for important issues.